Union of Christian Baptist Churches in Romania: Calvinist-Arminian debate

 Historically, the baptist churches in Romania were very much influenced by calvinism.
 This was no surprise given the fact that the church had German roots.
 According to the Romanian historiographer, Alexa Popovici, early baptists had a "Calvinist inclination".
 There is evidence to suggest that, at some point, calvinist soteriology, including double predestination, was preached in some congregations in Transylvania.
 The liberal tendencies of the Reformed Church made some Hungarians switch to the baptist tradition which also contributed to the predominant calvinist view among Romanian baptists.
 However the church would experience a shift towards arminianism during the interwar period due to the founding of a formal seminary in collaboration with the Southern Baptist Convention and the theological influences of Edgar Young Mullins.
 The arminian position will remain the predominant view among Romanian baptists for much of the communist period.
 After the 1989 Revolution, the calvinist position would reemerge and gain popularity once again, although it would still remain a minority view.

 Relation with the state

 The separation of church and state is a core doctrine in baptist tradition.

 Funds

-Out of the 18 officially recognised denominations in Romania, the Baptist Union is one of the only three which do not accept subsidies from the government for the salaries of its ministers, believing that it is the deliberate duty of every believer to financially support the activities of his church.
+Out of the 19 officially recognised denominations in Romania, the Baptist Union is one of the only three which do not accept subsidies from the government for the salaries of its ministers, believing that it is the deliberate duty of every believer to financially support the activities of his church.
 However, the Union accepts subsidies from the local authorities for the construction or reparation of its churches when their funds are insufficient.
 The church also runs its own pension fund for its retired pastors.

-Educational institutions
+Schools

 The Union has 8 theological high schools and 2 post-secondary non-tertiary educational institutions, as well as 2 tertiary institutions: The Baptist Theological Institute in Bucharest (accredited by the University of Bucharest) and the Emanuel University in Oradea, Bihor.